Note: This post first published on May 5, 2016.

 Long story short, God came through.
 My husband received a job offer that very day.
 Our house sold for full asking price.
 That very day.
 We went on our vacation and the Slattery family lived happily ever after.

 Not.
 So not.
 Because life is full of upheavals, uncertainty, set-backs and gut-churning panic moments.
-But over the years, having made it through numerous free falls and winding hikes, I’ve learned how to find peace in times of uncertainty.
-All I needed to do was follow–cling to, believe in, and live out–God’s Word.
+But over the years, having made it through numerous unexpected and sometimes frightening situations, I’ve learned how to find peace in times of uncertainty.
+All I needed to do was follow, cling to, believe in, and live out, to the best of my ability, God’s wisdom and truth.
 Because His promises will never, ever fail.